HAL-G1THuB/jsonpiler/docs/functions.md

 ["-", {"minuend": "Int"}, {"subtrahend": "Int"}, "..."] -> {"return_value": "Int"}
 ```

-Subtracts all following operands from the first operand and returns the result.
+Subtracts all subsequent operands from the first operand and returns the result.

 ```json
 ["-", 30, 5, ["+", 4, 6]] => 15